alegs01/Alegs01/README.md

 <h3>📊 What I’m Working On</h3>
 <ul>
+<li>📱 Currently developing <strong>LiLi</strong>, a platform that connects clients with trusted home professionals (electricians, plumbers, and more), focusing on real-time job requests, quotes, and seamless user experience.</li>
   <li>🛠 Building innovative applications with real-time features and seamless integrations, emphasizing intuitive user experiences and high performance.</li>
   <li>💻 Designing solutions that leverage <strong>cloud technology and containerization</strong> to streamline deployment and scale efficiently.</li>
 </ul>